ldv-klever/klever/docs/verifying_new_program.rst

 Verifying New Program
 =====================

-This tutorial shows how one can add support for verification of a new program with help of Klever.
+This tutorial shows how one can verify a new program with help of Klever.
-As an example we consider Simple OS developed for the sake of the given tutorial.
+As an example we consider Simple\ OS developed for the sake of the given tutorial.
-Simple OS is an artificial operating system including a kernel and a set of modules.
+Simple\ OS is an artificial operating system including a kernel and a set of modules that are compiled and linked together into executable file :file:`simple-os`.
 Their source code is located at directory :term:`$KLEVER_SRC`:file:`/docs/samples/simple-os`.
-You are able to modify any source files and scripts as well as to add new ones if you want to check something in addition.
+You are able to modify any existing source files and scripts as well as to add new ones if you want to check something in addition.
 We will be glad to accept any interesting contribution.

 You should examine common :ref:`tutorial` beforehand since we will not duplicate its content here.
 Besides, it would be great if you will be familiar at least to some extent with other topics like :ref:`dev_decomposition_conf`, :ref:`dev_common_api_models` and :ref:`dev_req_specs`.
-Everything below should work well for the local production instance of Klever, but we recommend to install Klever in the development mode locally, especially if you are going to perform extra experiments.
+Everything below should work well for the local production instance of Klever, but we recommend installing Klever in the development mode locally, especially if you are going to perform extra experiments.

 Preparing Build Base
 --------------------

-At the first step you need to prepare a :ref:`build base <klever_build_bases>` for Simple OS\ [1]_.
+At the first step you need to prepare a :ref:`build base <klever_build_bases>` for Simple\ OS\ [1]_.
 For that purpose you should execute the following commands::

    $ cd $KLEVER_SRC/docs/samples/simple-os